A Jewel in the Crown of the Cornish Mining World Heritage Site...

 THE BBC POLDARK DRAMA CONNECTION

 Most recently and twice during the 1970s the mine has been the only real location for the underground sequences in the three BBC Television series of Poldark!
-People are continuing to come here from all over the world to have a peek at this remarkable and historic mine that is described as The Jewel in the Crown of the World Heritage site by the United Nations Educational, Scientific and Cultural Organisation [UNESCO] World Heritage Team.
+People come here from all over the world to have a peek at this remarkable and historic mine that is described as The Jewel in the Crown of the World Heritage site by the United Nations Educational, Scientific and Cultural Organisation [UNESCO] World Heritage Team.

 CAMBORNE SCHOOL OF MINES at POLDARK TIN MINE - Although Wheal Roots ceased mining over 200 years ago it continues to have a vital and active role in training mining students from all over the world for multidisciplinary mining qualifications.
 Cornwall continues to have a significant effect on mining throughout the world.
 We at the mine are pleased to be a field study location for CSM which is part of Exeter University which furthers our educational aims and activities.